 - Final Fight 2 has a state set in France.
 It takes you from the somewhat realistic streets, past little café's, to an airport.
 The Eiffel Tower is only seen in the background.

 - Lumiose City in Pokémon X and Y is this, to go along with the Kalos region's general air of Fantasy Counterpart Culture France.
 Comes complete with the ISO standard general architecture, an Eiffel Tower, and sidewalk cafés.
 The very first official artwork of the city also includes baguettes, berets, snooty people, and oafish tourists.

-- Rhythm Thief And The Emperors Treasure is set entirely within Paris.
+- Rhythm Thief & the Emperor's Treasure is set entirely within Paris.
 Nearly every popular tourist landmark comes up somewhere in the story.

 - in The Inexplicable Adventures of Bob!, Galatea's first reappearance after her debut arc shows her to be living it up in Paris, apparently supporting herself through burglary.
 She wears a beret and scarf while eating at an outdoor bistro in sight of the Eiffel Tower.
 When in human disguise, she has a (holographic) cigarette in her mouth.